EcoTravel Overnight Trips

 Magee Marsh, on the south shore of Lake Erie, is a prime stopover for North American warblers.
 Every spring thousands of birders and photographers flock to this location to witness the spectacle of large songbird concentrations preparing to migrate across the great lake.
-Point Pelee National Park, situated on Lake Erie’s north shore, is one of the most important migration highways in North America and since 1918 has been preserved as a national sanctuary.
+Point Pelee National Park, situated on Lake Erie’s north shore, is one of the most important migration highways in North America.
 It is located within the true deciduous forest region commonly called Carolinian Forest, in Canada found only on a narrow belt along Lake Erie’s north shore, featuring plants and animals that are rare or absent elsewhere in Canada.
 The Point is perfectly situated as a migrant trap and in springtime can boast as many as 260 species, with a single-day high of 170!
 Trip via our luxury van from Connecticut.
 This is a perfect trip for birders of all levels!
 Leader: Matt Bell.
-Fee: $3,398.
-With Member Discount: $2,998.
-Leader: Andy Griswold.
+Fee: $3,498.
+With Member Discount: $3,098.
 The tour is limited to seven participants.
 Call for the detailed itinerary.

 Hunt for the Elusive Spruce Grouse